leanprover/theorem_proving_in_lean4/type_classes.md

 attribute [-instance] addPoint

 -- def triple (p : Point) :=
---  p + p + p  -- Error: failed to sythesize instance
+--  p + p + p  -- Error: failed to synthesize instance
 ```

-We recommend you only use this command to diagnose problems.
+It is recommend that you only use this command to diagnose problems.

 ## Scoped Instances